fictorz/simplypp/README.md

 # Simply
 Goal of that project is to share a basic docker image that serves to compile latest C++ features.

-Comes with a basic example of type_erasure Concepts in action!
+Comes with a basic example of type_erasure using concepts in action!

 ## Usage
 Type `make test` and enjoy!
 Every required will be acquired based on need.